-Visiting Scholar for the Spring of 2009
+DAAD Visiting Scholar and Lecturer Spring of 2009

 In 2006 she received a postdoctoral fellowship at the Zentrum Moderner Orient (ZMO) in Berlin, Germany.
 Her current research focuses on youthful participation in the Tabligh Jama'at, a transnational Islamic missionary movement originating from India, in The Gambia.
 The study shows that the Gambian branch of the Jama'at represents a new expression of Islam among young Muslims – young Muslim women in particular – which can be seen as a form of rebellion against the traditional sources of religious authority, residing in the traditional religious specialists and the older generation.

 He was educated at the universities of Bonn and Reims (France) and earned his Ph.D. in Modern History from the University of Bonn in 2006.
-He then started to work as a speech writer for the German Federal Minister of State for Culture and Media, but decided soon that it would be more appropriate for him not to be in politics but to reflect on it again as a historian.
+He then started to work as a speech writer for the German Federal Minister of State for Culture and Media, but decided soon that it would be more appropriate for him not to be in politics, but to reflect on it again as a historian.

 In his dissertation he dealt with the thought of the French-Jewish philosopher Raymond Aron.
 Working on Aron he learned to analyze modern German history in the manner of one of the preeminent liberal thinkers of 20th century Europe.

 Matthias Oppermann is author of 'Raymond Aron und Deutschland: die Verteidigung der Freiheit und das Problem des Totalitarismus', which was released in October of 2008.